 Spine injections, Epidurals

 Spinal injections are used both for relieving pain at the injection point, and for diagnosing the location of pain in other parts of the body.
 Epidurals are often used to relieve lower back pain.
 In administering an epidural, the doctor uses X-ray imaging to guide the needle – a method called fluoroscopy.

-Spinal Cord Stimulation intercepts signals to the brain that indicate pain.
+We offer a variety of central and peripheral neurostimulator options.
+Some are temporary with long term effects, others are longer term treatment options.
+Both peripheral and spinal cord stimulation intercepts signals to the brain that indicate pain.
 A pacemaker-like device is implanted onto the body and sends signals to the spinal cord.
 This procedure is useful for those with chronic back, leg, or arm pain.